sldimitrov/just-sync/README.md

 # JustSync

-## Your Partner for Professional Web Development Solutions for Local Businesses & Nonprofits
+## Your Partner for Professional Web Development Solutions

 Welcome to JustSync - a specialized web services provider focused on delivering custom web solutions for local businesses and nonprofit organizations.
 We build meaningful digital experiences that help local organizations thrive in their communities.